OutSystems/docs-odc/src/eap/building-apps/data/modeling/entity-static.md

 :   Holds a value to display in an application.

 **Order**
-:   Defines the order for displaying the records to the end user.
+:   Defines the order for displaying the records to the end-user.

 **Is_Active**
 :   Defines whether a record is available during runtime.
 For example, the records with **Is_Active** set to false aren't used when scaffolding uses the Static Entity.